DIY Projects - Giving Your Old Kitchen Cabinet a New Facelift

 TOOLS: Drill with screwdriver bit; screwdriver; masking tape; labeling pen; sawhorses or work table; plastic sheets or drop cloths; 200-grit sandpaper; sanding block or power sander; vacuum cleaner; sponge; rags; rack cloth; masking tape; puny knife; fine steel wool;

-Cover your kitchen or garage floor with plastic sheeting or drop cloths.
+Ensure that your kitchen or garage floor is covered with plastic sheeting or drop cloths.
 Lay down a series of long, thin pieces of wood to keep the doors raised as you prepare and paint them.
 Dismantling goes quicker if you use a drill equipped with a screwdriver bit.
 (Most cabinet screws require a No.1 Phillips-head bit.) - You might also want to read up on my article on having "The right tools for the right job" by clicking the link below.

 Unscrew the hinges and remove the doors.
 Remove the handles or knobs, Take the drawers off their glides and remove their pulls or knobs.
 If you plan to reuse hardware, store the pieces so they won't get lost.